cralonsobcn/HA-EKS-cluster-with-Terraform/README.md

  │   ├── monitoring/
  ├── backend.tf
 ```
-- Create S3 bucket to store the tfstate backend.
-Versioning must be enabled.
+- Create a S3 bucket to store the tfstate backend.
+Versioning must be enabled
+- Create an AWS Access Key and Secret Key to allow Terraform deploy resources in AWS

+# Best Practices

 # Diagram